-(2) Special provisions governing part-time study are set out in Section 9.

-(3) Semesters in which a student was granted leave of absence from the programme shall not be added to the standard period of study.

-(4) When assessing the standard period of study the Examination Board shall, on request, take account of statutory periods of maternity leave, periods of parental leave and family care obligations (particularly caring for one or more children or adolescents or supporting family members with care needs) as well as the special needs of students with disabilities.

-(5) The programme-specific study regulations shall state the semester (standard study semester) by which each module or module element should be completed (see rules governing the Freiversuch option (an examination, which, if failed, is treated as if it had not been taken) in Section 17(4) and the rules in Section 17(5) regarding retakes in order to improve the grade awarded).
+- (2) Special provisions governing part-time study are set out in Section 9. - (3) Semesters in which a student was granted leave of absence from the programme shall not be added to the standard period of study. - (4) When assessing the standard period of study the Examination Board shall, on request, take account of statutory periods of maternity leave, periods of parental leave and family care obligations (particularly caring for one or more children under the age of 18 or providing support to family members with care needs) as well as the special needs of students with disabilities. - (5) The programme-specific study regulations shall state the semester (standard study semester) by which each module or module element should be completed (see rules regarding failed first attempts (Freiversuch option) in Section 17(4) and the rules in Section 17(5) regarding retakes in order to improve the grade awarded).